bia-pain-bache/BPB-Worker-Panel/docs/en/docs/faq.md

     Follow the installation guide or use **Wizard**; KV, UUID or Trojan password are not properly configured.

 ??? question "I deployed it but Cloudflare returns error 1101!"
-    If it's a Worker, create it using the Pages method.
-If that also errors, your Cloudflare account has likely been flagged.
-Create a new Cloudflare account with an official email like Gmail and preferably use the Pages method.
+    Your Cloudflare account has likely been flagged.
+Create a new Cloudflare account with an official email like Gmail and.
 Also, make sure the project name doesn't include the word "bpb".
-    It is recommended use **Wizard** (pages mode) or [manual pages](installation/pages-manual.md) installation.
+    It is recommended to use **Wizard** for installation.

 ??? question "Can I use this for trading?"
     If your Cloudflare IP is located in Germany (which it usually is), using a single Germany proxy IP should be fine.
 But preferably use the Chain Proxy method to stabilize the IP.